Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 We can then run this model, the actual simulation, to see how these rules, attributes, decisions, etc. in our letter exchange model play out together over time.
 Once we observe these new pieces of information - essentially the model outputs - of our simulation run, our model can be revised and then run again.
 The process of building a simulation model is constantly cycling between phases of running the model, interpreting the results, and then adapting the model for further experiments.
 In this sense, simulation methodology is comparable to the hermeneutic circle of heuristics, critique, and interpretation historians are used to[^5].

 Now to the last part of the definition regarding real-world or hypothetical subject matters.
 Many historians probably hold a cautious view of the nature of historical reality and - more importantly - our ability as scholars to describe it.
-Just as sources are king in traditional history, data is queen in Digital History.
+Just as sources are king in traditional history, data is queen in Digital History[^5a].

 However, as we already tried to hint at, the objects of the simulation are not data alone, but our hypotheses about history, i.e. all the assumptions we have about the past that we believe connect our data into a plausible narrative.
 By building a historical simulation model, we are automatically moving 'from the actual to the possible'[^6].